- Academic Integrity

 A parent or legal guardian having custody over a school-age minor is required under State law to enroll and send a school-age minor to a public or established private school during the school year in the district in which the minor resides.
 The process of education requires continuity of instruction, class participation and study.
 Frequent absences from classes disrupt the instructional process.
 Parents/guardians are encouraged to work with the school in promoting regular attendance of all students.

 School Dress and behavior codes apply to all dances.
 Anyone who violates the following outlined regulations will not be allowed into the dance and/or will be removed from the dance.
 Once inside the dance, if students alter their attire and/or behavior so as to violate the regulations, they will be escorted out of the dance and not be allowed to return.
 Students in violation of these regulations may not be allowed to attend any other dances at Bountiful High School, and further disciplinary measures may apply.
 Students coming from other schools must comply with these regulations.
-No person 9th grade or younger, and no person older than 20 years old will be admitted into any school dance.
+Visitors must be in grades 10-12, present a picture ID, and be accompanied by a BHS student.
 Ticket purchases will not be refunded.
 Some dances may require additional dress standards and must be complied with in order to attend.
-“Slam-dancing”, “Moshing”, suggestive dancing, or any other unacceptable student behavior will not be tolerated, and the student may be asked to leave without refund; this will be determined by the administration.
-Non-Bountiful students must be accompanied by a Bountiful High Student.
+“Slam-dancing”, “Moshing”, suggestive dancing, crowd-surfing, removing shirts, or any other unacceptable student behavior will not be tolerated, and the student may be asked to leave without refund; this will be determined by the administration.

 DRESS STANDARDS FOR DANCES